Theft is a large cause for concern when it comes to running a business. It can drive even the most successful company down the drain.

 Legally speaking, you can actually take action against the theft of ideas and you should contact successful business litigation lawyers if you feel that you are the victim of theft of ideas.
-Your ideas can legally be your “intellectual property”.
+Your ideas can legally be your intellectual property, also known as IP for short.
 You have invested hard time and effort into coming up with them and a whole lot of money into bringing them to reality.
-It’s not fair for someone else to then just take all of this and make profit from it themselves.
+It is not fair for someone else to then just take all of this and make profit from it themselves.

 A preliminary step that you should take to prevent someone stealing your ideas is to copyright your ideas.
 You can usually do this through your home nation’s regulating authorities.

-If there’s no current copyright on your ideas, you can legally lay claim to them.
+If there is no current copyright on your ideas, you can legally lay claim to them.
 If somebody tries to use your ideas for profit, you can then have cease and desist letters issued and they will have to put an end to their illicit trade.

 If you have actually invented something completely new, you can patent it.
-This is a right given to the inventor (by the government) that prevents others from profiting from the invention for a set period of time.
+This is a right given to the inventor by the government and prevents others from profiting from the invention for a set period of time.
 This gives the inventor the opportunity to launch the product and establish themselves as the name in the field that is associated with it.
 Engaging with patenting allows you to profit the most out of your invention.